Affiliates and Sponsors

 You can find out about taster sessions, lessons or memberships near you by visiting the England Golf website – Get into Golf

 Now in it’s 3rd year with Sussex, this program aims to introduce young girls into golf various clubs in the County taking part which include Chichester, Cooden Beach, Cottesmore, Golf at Goodwood, Rustington and Seaford.
 Last year Dale Hill GC had a very successful program with 30 girls joining the scheme and 7 now progressing to full junior membership.
-Girls Golf Rocks aims to encourage girls to develop a love of the game in a friendly, fun filled environment and the program will run from May to October 2020.
-For further details, click here.
+Girls Golf Rocks aims to encourage girls to develop a love of the game in a friendly, fun filled environment, for further details, click here.